 The Toyo RT sits in the emerging grey area between traditional all-terrains and mud-terrains.
 This grey area is home to a few quality brands making extra tough all terrains (or hybrids), like the RT, and a few mud terrains with much better road manners than usual.

 We fitted 28570R17s (close enough to 33”).
 It’s now approaching a year since the launch of the RT, and Toyo now have a fairly wide range of sizes to choose from.
 33” we find tall enough for touring, and 16” or 17” rims leave plenty of sidewall for the right tyre to lengthen at lower pressures.

-On sand they’ve been performing well.
+On sand, the Toyo RT has been performing well.
 Much of our soft travel has been with heavy touring loads too, and the sidewalls are firm enough to handle lower pressures, even with weight.

-The extra thickness and tread in the upper sidewall of the tyre offers good additional protection, and its great to see this is becoming an increasingly common feature across brands.
+The extra thickness and tread in the upper sidewall of the tyre offer good additional protection, and it’s great to see this is becoming an increasingly common feature across brands.
 We’ve navigated over a range of rocks, including some super sharp limestone, and so far can report only superficial scrapes at best.

 These are no full mud terrain, but the spacing between the lugs is wider than any all-terrain tyre so they do clear mud fairly well.
-The grips is good too.
-Without choosing a dedicated mud terrain, theses Rugged Terrains are about as close as you can get.
+The grip is good too.
+Without choosing a dedicated mud terrain, the Toyo RT is about as close as you can get.

-On dirt highways, like the Great Centra Road, they handled the endless corrugations, exposed rocks, and sharp shards from grading with ease.
+On dirt highways, like the Great Central Road, they handled the endless corrugations, exposed rocks, and sharp shards from grading with ease.
 These types of roads can be especially hard on tyres.

 On the tarmac highways we haven’t noticed any real noise from the tyres, but we are travelling in a 76 Series, so this may differ in a modern quiet cabin, but again these aren’t a mud-terrain so they should be fine.